anir-tubi/tubi-roku/README.md

     __Note:__ As an edge case, if you need to manually perform the release steps for the new build, follow the [Manual Submission Release Steps](https://github.com/adRise/project-total-recall/docs/manual_release.md#submission-release)

 10\.
 Inform the team that the PRs are ready for review (you can paste the urls that were added to the clipboard when the last step completed, into the `#roku_dev slack channel`.
-The PR URLs can also be found on the project-total-recall, adrise_cdn and rcdn repos respectively), and wait for approval.
+The PR URLs can also be found on the project-total-recall and rcdn repos respectively), and wait for approval.

 11\.
-Merge the new PR in the adrise_cdn repo and rcdn repo.
-Also merge the release_x_y_z PR into the x_y_branch branch.
+Merge the new PR in the rcdn repo.
+Also merge the release_x_y_z PR into the x_y_branch branch in project_total_recall.
 Once merged, delete both of these branches.

 12\. check if you need to run multifactor authentication for AWS.
 Typically this means running `$ valet`.
 Refer to the [valet repo](https://github.com/adRise/valet#installation) on how to install the valet command.

-- __DO NOT PROCEED TO THE FOLLOWING INFRA SCRIPT STEP UNTIL THE PR FOR THE adRise_cdn REPO, rcdn REPO AND THE PR FOR THE project-total-recall REPO ARE APPROVED AND MERGED.__
+- __DO NOT PROCEED TO THE FOLLOWING INFRA SCRIPT STEP UNTIL THE PR FOR THE rcdn REPO AND THE PR FOR THE project-total-recall REPO ARE APPROVED AND MERGED.__

 13\.
 Use an infra script to move the updates from the CDN repo to the actual CDN servers.